Grilled Fish with Citrus Vinaigrette

 Adapted from The Cooking of Southwest France, by Paula Wolfert

 - Servings: 2.

 Sometimes we get tired of making simple weekday meals and want something different or more interesting, even if it's an ordinary Tuesday night and we don't have hours to cook.
 This recipe merely adds a light citrus-based sauce to your favorite fish.
 If you keep a jar of the French paprika called piment d'Espelette on hand, adding a pinch will add some smoky flavor.
-If you don't, this vinaigrette still adds interest, especially when it spills off the fish and mingles with the green beans and a little rice.
+Instead of Espelette, black pepper and/or a little smoked paprika are also nice.
+Regardless of your choice of spice, this vinaigrette still adds interest, especially when it spills off the fish and mingles with the green beans and a little rice.

 This sauce is particularly good with a stronger-flavored fish, such as tuna or swordfish.
 It can be made with any sweeter citrus, including grapefruit, oranges or tangerines but remember that the size of the fruit will produce a different quantity.
 This recipe makes enough to go with 2 to 4 servings of fish.

 - 1 small red grapefruit or 2 tangerines or 2 oranges (enough to produce about 1 cup of fruit)

 - Juice of ½ lime (about 1 teaspoon)